 Selecting Milk for Your Toddler

 When it comes to selecting the right milk for your toddler, there have never been more options.
-The grocery store's milk aisle is full of choices - cow's milk at all fat levels (whole, 2%...) and with options for organic, lactose-free, and grass-fed; goat's milk; plant-based milks made from coconuts, cashews, soy, rice, or almonds; and probably more I'm leaving out.
+The grocery store's milk aisle is full of choices - cow's milk at all fat levels (whole, 2%...) and with options for organic, lactose-free, and grass-fed; goat's milk; plant-based milks made from coconuts, peas, soy, rice, or almonds; and probably more I'm leaving out.
 Then there is the milk you won't find in the grocery store but was the norm for thousands of years - human breastmilk - which may or may not be available to you depending on whether you are still nursing.
 It can be overwhelming and confusing trying to figure out which milk is best for your toddler.
 Your pediatrician tells you one thing, the American Academy of Pediatrics says something else, and other mommies in your online group say something completely different.
 Here are a few facts to help you sort through the options and select the best fit for your little one:

 The Benchmark - Breastmilk

-Human breastmilk changes as a baby grows to best complement his/her needs.
+Human milk changes as a baby grows to best complement his/her needs.
 The breastmilk produced for a toddler has become concentrated, containing a higher amount of fat and calories compared to breastmilk produced for an infant.3 This means a toddler does not have to consume the same quantity of breastmilk as he did when he was younger to still get the same nutrients.4 Here are a few of the superstar components of breastmilk that are especially important for toddler health but sometimes overlooked:

 Fat & Cholesterol - Breastmilk is full of "healthy fats" and cholesterol that are crucial for brain building.3 You may be used to thinking of these nutrients as something to limit, but for young children fat and cholesterol are literally the building blocks of the brain.
 Without adequate fat (50% of caloric intake) and cholesterol, the brain "starves" and is unable to grow to its full potential.5 With 80% of the brain's growth occurring in the first three years, this is something to be taken seriously!